bartlebythecoder/traveller-universe-creator/README.md

 Description:

 This program builds a traveller sector and stores the data in three files:
--SQLite database
+  - SQLite database
--Text file for system data import into the TravellerMap website -Text file for route data import into the TravellerMap website
+  - Text file for system data import into the TravellerMap website
+  - Text file for route data import into the TravellerMap website

 FAQ: